imputnet/freebind.js/README.md

 # freebind.js
 [npm](https://www.npmjs.com/package/freebind)

-inspired by [freebind](https://github.com/blechschmidt/freebind) (the C project), this library allows you to bind sockets to random IP addresses from specified prefixes. freebind.js is only supported on Linux -- it **won't** work on other platforms (since they don't have a FREEBIND socket option).
+inspired by [freebind](https://github.com/blechschmidt/freebind) (the C project), this library takes advantage of the **IP_FREEBIND** socket option on Linux and allows you to bind sockets to random IP addresses from specified prefixes.

+freebind.js is only supported on Linux -- it **won't** work on other platforms (since they don't have a FREEBIND socket option).

 note that it is still **very experimental**, potential bug reports and pull requests are welcome.